What is Revenue Leakage? A Comprehensive Guide

 • Accuracy of Revenue Forecasts: Accurate revenue forecasting relies on solid data and efficient processes.
 If your forecasts are consistently off, it could point to underlying revenue leakage problems.

-Set Benchmarks and Goals
+Setting Benchmarks & Goals

 Don't just track these KPIs in isolation.
 Establish clear benchmarks and goals to provide context and direction.
 For example: